EXISTS_LEFTDrule.EXISTS_LEFT : term list -> thm -> thm

 ?x. h1 /\ h3, h2 |- t

-will fail if the term list supplied does not
+EXISTS_LEFT will fail if the term list supplied does not

 consist only of free variables

-is [p, q, g x, h y, f x y] |- r
+Where th is [p, q, g x, h y, f x y] |- r,

-EXISTS_LEFT [fvx, fvy] th
+EXISTS_LEFT [fvx, fvy] th is

 [p, q, ?y. (?x. g x /\ f x y) /\ h y] |- r

-EXISTS_LEFT [fvy, fvx] th
+EXISTS_LEFT [fvy, fvx] th is

 [p, q, ?x. (?y. h y /\ f x y) /\ g x] |- r

-Where EQ_TRANS
+Where EQ_TRANS is

-[] |- !x y z. (x = y) /\ (y = z) ==> (x = z)
+[] |- !x y z. (x = y) /\ (y = z) ==> (x = z) and the

-current goal is a = b
+current goal is a = b, the tactic

-gives a new goal
+MATCH_MP_TAC EQ_TRANS gives a new goal

-?y. (a = y) /\ (y = b)
+?y. (a = y) /\ (y = b) by virtue of the smart features

-built into MATCH_MP_TAC
+built into MATCH_MP_TAC.

-Where trans_thm
+Where trans_thm is

-[] |- !x y z. (x = y) ==> (y = z) ==> (x = z)
+[] |- !x y z. (x = y) ==> (y = z) ==> (x = z) the

 same result could of course be achieved by rewriting it with

-.
+AND_IMP_INTRO.
 But more generally, EXISTS_LEFT

 could be used as a building-block for a more flexible tactic.
 In this